 Hover your cursor over hyperlinks to see the website address before you click on it.
-If it looks like the link’s trying to divert you somewhere suspicious, just open another screen and go direct to the website that way – easy!
+If it looks like the link’s trying to divert you somewhere suspicious, just open another screen and go direct to the website that way.

-While super handy, public WiFi is less secure than your internet at home.
+While convenient, public WiFi is less secure than your internet at home.
 It may be best to consider using your mobile data rather than unsecure WiFi networks.
 Or, just wait until your home to browse.

 Jailbreaking your phone can weaken your phones security system so perhaps consider if it’s worth the risk.

 It’s best to install apps from a trusted source like the App Store or Google Play, rather than clicking on app links in emails.

 The fancy fingerprint or equally useful pin which unlocks your phone adds that extra security to put your mind at ease.

 The free find my iPhone or Device Manager apps are super useful to locate and lock your phone if it ever gets into the wrong hands.

 Phishing emails try to get you to click or download links which could be dangerous to your computer.
 Look out for miss-spelt words or weird graphics, logos or images.
 Try to avoid clicking any links in emails that just don’t look right.

 Any emails that come from an unknown sender could be dangerous.
 If the subject or sender looks a little suspicious – it’s best to just delete it.